 Long-Term Care Insurance

 Long-term care insurance is different than traditional health insurance.
-It is designed to cover the costs of services and support when you can no longer care for yourself—whether that is in your home, at an assisted living community, memory care community, respite care, hospice care, or in a nursing home.
+It is designed to cover the costs of services and support when you can no longer care for yourself—whether that is in your home, or at an assisted living community, memory care community, respite care setting, hospice care, or nursing home.
 The policyholder can select from a range of care options and benefits.
-Services can include caring for the ADLs, such as bathing, toileting, and dressing, or skilled nursing, or occupational, speech or physical therapy.
+Services can include caring for the ADLs, such as bathing, toileting, and dressing; skilled nursing; or occupational, speech, or physical therapy.
 Long-term care insurance typically covers what is not covered by health insurance, Medicare, or Medicaid.

 Under the VA Aid and Attendance Special Pension, also known as the A&A Pension, qualified veterans or their surviving spouses can receive a tax-free monthly sum meant to help defray the costs of assisted living or memory care.
-A single veteran may receive $1,911 per month.
-Two married veterans may receive up to a maximum of $3,032 each month in 2020 for this purpose, while a veteran and his or her spouse may receive up to $2,266.
-A surviving spouse may be entitled to $1,228 monthly.
+Details can be found on the website of the U.S. Department of Veterans Affairs here.

 Does your parent own their home, or are they close to paying it off?
 A reverse mortgage may be a solution.
 It allows you to cash out the value of the equity that you have in the home.
 The bank may pay in full or over a series of monthly payments.
 The borrower can stay in the home until they pass away when the loan needs to be repaid in full, which often requires selling the home.
 This can be a good solution if one parent needs assisted living or memory care, and the other parent can then remain in the house.
 To qualify, the homeowner needs to be at least age 62 and will continue to live in the home.
 A reverse mortgage is not for everyone—so research the pros and cons and work with a reputable company to make an informed decision for your family.